How Alcoholism Affects Relationships

 Alcohol use – especially heavy drinking and binge drinking- is linked to male-to-female partner violence.
 This is true across a range of different cultures – and tends to be more severe when one or both partners have been drinking.
 Added to that, we know that alcohol plays a contributing role in heightened aggression generally – not just in an intimate relationship.
 However, according to research by Giancola, Corman, Godlaski, et al. entitled: “Men and women, alcohol and aggression”, under experimental conditions that while alcohol increases aggression in both men and women, the effect is stronger for men.
 Drinking by men has been shown to play a more important role in domestic violence perpetration than has drinking by women.
 This reflects the gendered nature of both problem drinking and domestic violence in an intimate relationship.

 Furthermore, alcohol is thought to influence aggressive behavior through detrimental effects on the drinker’s cognitive executive functioning and problem-solving abilities, narrowing the focus of attention and increasing their willingness to take risks.
 In the context of an intimate couple, when one spouse has been drinking, he or she will be less able to address conflicts constructively because of the effects of alcohol on cognitive functioning and problem-solving.
-And, the partner with drinking problem may have a disproportionate response to a perceived slight, insult or other apparent wrong done by the partner.
+And, the partner with a drinking problem may have a disproportionate response to a perceived slight, insult or other apparent wrong done by the partner.
 The one who engages in alcohol abuse may be less likely to see the partner’s perspective or the situational and environmental factors that may have affected the partner’s behavior.
 This is because of the narrowing of their focus of attention on a specific action of the partner related to their drinking.

 The drinking partner may engage in highly provocative or aggressive behavior without thinking about the consequences of his or her actions because of alcohol’s effects on risk-taking.
 For male partners in particular, perceived aggression by the partner may be interpreted as a threat to their masculinity or social identity generally and therefore require an aggressive response to reassert this identity.